Bing tracking pixel

 Claiming for Free Yourself

 Good to know: We are a Claims Management Company (CMC).
-You do not need to use a CMC to make your complaint to your lender, bank, pension provider or intermediary.
-If your complaint is not successful you can refer it to the Financial Ombudsman Service or the Pension Ombudsman yourself for free if the firm is still trading.
+You do not need to use a CMC to make your complaint to your lender, bank or insurer.
+If your complaint is not successful you can refer it to the Financial Ombudsman Service yourself for free if the firm is still trading.
 For eligible failed firms, you can refer a claim to the Financial Services Compensation Scheme for free.